ssimono/docker-rejenx/README.md

 - A Makefile target that builds all static files into a production ready directory
 - A working sample production docker-compose file with a tunable [NGINX][6] server
 - A little *nodejs* api acting as a placeholder for your api
-- A sample React app already wired up with the remote API
+- A sample React app already wired up with the remote REST API
 - A simple way to add Jekyll settings and Webpack constants from build-time env variables

 [1]: https://jekyllrb.com/